Travel Insurance Policy - When Should You Get It and When Can You Skip It?

 Travel insurance can cover you if you miss your connecting flight or your flight is delayed.
 Travel delay insurance protects travelers whose flights are delayed for reasons outside their control.
 For example, if the plane suffers a mechanical breakdown.

 Every policy is different, but for many, this coverage is triggered if you’re delayed for over 12 hours.
 The benefit of travel delay insurance is it can refund you for certain expenses.
-These include meals and hotel accommodation costs.
-However, you should check your policy to see exactly what it covers.
+These include:

 Be sure to keep all receipts so you have proof of your spending.